samgarcia3/Combating-Covid-19-Misinformation/README.md

 ## How can we combat Covid-19 misinformation using Natural Language Processing (NLP), Machine Learning, and Statistical Algorithms?
   ----------------------------------------------------------------------------------------------------------------------------------

+  **This project is still ongoing and will be updated periodically as more data is collected relating to covid-19**

   So, how can we combat Covid-19 Misinformation using Natural Language Processing?
 Can we assist individuals using the internet detect falsehoods they may encounter every day?
 My aim for this project is to create a NLP Classification Model to detect whether an article, post, and tweet is fact “real” or fiction “fake”.

 ## Related Work